SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP.md

 ***5.7) Sequencing***

 1. Remove a 500 cycle reagent cartridge from the -20°C freezer.
     Place in room temperature water bath for one hour.
-Place HT1 buffer tube in 4°C fridge.
+Place Hyb buffer tube in 4°C fridge.
 While reagent cartridge is thawing, perform steps 2-6.

 2. Prepare fresh 0.2N NaOH.